Useful tips for sauna care and maintenance

 Check the fastenings of the benches and supports when maintaining your sauna.
 If necessary, re-tighten the screws that may have gotten loose over time, as wood is a living material and ‘plays’ under the influence of heat and moisture.

 Thermory’s assortment of wooden sauna products also includes a wide selection of thermally modified products.
-These luxurious details with an exotic appearance have been made of wood treated at high temperatures, for example, using alder or Radiata pine that is more porous but has a wonderful wood grain pattern.
+These products have been made of wood treated at high temperatures, for example, using alder or Radiata pine that is more porous but has a wonderful wood grain pattern.

 Thermally modified wood has a characteristic scent that will weaken over time.
 Some like it, some do not.
 The scent can be diminished faster by simultaneously heating and airing the sauna over an extended period of time and treating the wood with a suitable wood oil or wood maintenance product.